Managing for Sustainability.

-The purpose of the Fisheries Act, which is administered by the Government through the Ministry for Primary Industries, is to provide for the utilisation of fisheries resources while ensuring sustainability.
+The purpose of the Fisheries Act, which is administered by the Government through Fisheries New Zealand, is to provide for the utilisation of fisheries resources while ensuring sustainability.
 Under this Act, utilisation means conserving, using, enhancing, and developing fisheries resources to enable people to provide for their social, economic, and cultural well-being.
 Ensuring sustainability means maintaining the potential of fisheries resources to meet the reasonably foreseeable needs of future generations; as well as avoiding, remedying or mitigating any adverse effects of fishing on the aquatic environment.
 The rights and allocations for commercial fishers are therefore considered in a wider environmental, social and economic context for the benefit of New Zealand, not just fishing companies.

 Part 4 of the Fisheries Act provides the statutory framework for the operation of the Quota Management System, which is the legal framework for setting, allocating and controlling commercial catch limits.

 Catch limits are the primary means for managing stock sustainability in New Zealand.